hoteltonight/HTKit/README.md

 * [HTUpdateAggregator](https://github.com/hoteltonight/HTUpdateAggregator) improves update logic in NSObject/UIView/UIViewController subclasses.

+* [HTCopyableLabel](https://github.com/hoteltonight/HTCopyableLabel) is a subclass of UILabel that makes it easy to allow users to copy a label's text.

 This project serves as a collection podspec and a centralized demo project for our published code.
 If you don't use cocoapods, refer to the individual repos above for installation.

 ## Installation